-During times of high degree of volatility in the stock market, investors can transfer their funds via an STP into relatively safer investment schemes such as debt funds and money market instrument.
+During times of high degree of volatility in the stock market, investors can transfer their funds via an STP into relatively safer investment schemes such as debt funds and money market instruments.
 This allows an investor to ensure the safekeeping of his/her financial resources while earning stable returns at the same time.

 - Rupee Cost Averaging

 This method is implemented while investing in Mutual Funds via STP, allowing investors to lower their average costs incurred on investments.
-Rupee Cost Averaging follows the technique of investing in funds when their average price is low and selling them when their market value increases, thereby realising capital gains on the individual securities.
+Rupee Cost Averaging follows the technique of investing in funds when their average price is low and selling them when their market value increases, thereby realizing capital gains on the individual securities.

 - Optimal balance

 Top systematic transfer plans aim to create a portfolio with a mixture of equity and debt instruments, to provide an optimal combination of risk and returns.
 In the case of risk-averse investors, the transfer of funds is made to mainly debt securities, while equity instruments are meant for investors with an aptitude for risk.

 Each transfer under the systematic transfer plan is subjected to tax deductions, provided capital gains are incurred.
 Redemption of the investment from such Mutual Funds before 3 years makes the gains deductible at 15% under short term gains.
 Long term capital gains are subject tax deductions but depend upon the annual income of the investor.